richardeoin/stm32h7-ethernet/README.md

 stm32h7xx_hal is in use somewhere else in your dependency tree.
 In this case cargo unions the feature flags.

+_NB:_ There is no ethernet peripheral on H7A3/H7B3/H7B0 parts.

 ## Prerequisites

 ```